Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Paige Erickson Link

-Russell Fail serves as a professor of humanities and social sciences and is the course lead instructor for ethics.
+Russell Fail serves as a professor of humanities and social sciences in the School of Multidisciplinary and Professional Studies and is the course lead instructor for ethics.
 He also serves as a subject matter expert in curriculum design and serves as a faculty advisor.
-He joined Purdue Global (formerly Kaplan University) as an adjunct instructor in 2006 and soon joined the full-time faculty teaching in the Humanities Department for the School of General Education.
+Fail joined Purdue Global as an adjunct instructor in 2006 and soon joined the full-time faculty teaching in the Humanities Department for the School of Multidisciplinary and Professional Studies.
 He spent 17 years in small business management and began teaching ethics in 2001.

 Education: PhD, Capella University; MDiv, New Orleans Baptist Theological Seminary